Library Services and Technology Act (LSTA)

 For example, the Connecticut State Library uses LSTA funds to provide all state residents with online access to essential library and information resources, including licensed databases, a statewide library catalog and interlibrary loan system, and the electronic and physical delivery of resources.
 Specialized research information is made available to students and faculty.
 Recent activity has promoted awareness of all Digital Library Services and their use is increasing dramatically.
 The Digital Library has saved over $20 million for Connecticut taxpayers.

 Every fiscal year, Congress provides funding for LSTA in the Labor, Health and Human Services, Education, and Related Agencies Appropriations bill.
 Federal resources help target library services to people of diverse geographic, cultural, and socioeconomic backgrounds, to individuals with disabilities, and to people with limited literacy skills.

-For the most recent LSTA news, please vist the ALA Washington Office's blog, District Dispatch.
+For the most recent LSTA news, visit the ALA Washington Office's blog, District Dispatch.